My Life! Teaching in a Korean University

 Test Teach Test Approach-Not my Usual Style

-The test-teach-test (TTT) approach is not my usual style of teaching, and most days, I lean more towards PPP (presentation/practice/production) or task based teaching.
+The test-teach-test (TTT) approach is not my usual style of teaching, and most days, I lean more towards PPP (presentation/practice/production) or task-based teaching.

 The “Test”

+Let’s look at the first Test of the Test Teach Test approach.
 Here is the “test” that I prepared, with some vocabulary/names of people thrown in from the previous unit: The Past Tense Test.
 In addition, I pointed out the pages in the book that they could refer to if necessary.

-I emphasized to students that it was just a test of their prior knowledge, and not a test that I would grade.
+I emphasized to students that it was just a test of their prior knowledge and not a test that I would grade.

 The “Teach”